 All mailed communications should be USPS-Certified, Return Receipt Requested or similar, or hand-delivered with a notation on a copy by a witness to the delivery.
 The acquiring entity’s records must contain the complete record and demonstrate compliance.

-All acquisition activities must be fully documented, completed, executed and recorded, prior to the execution of any related construction contracts
+All acquisition activities must be fully documented, completed, executed and recorded, prior to the execution of any related construction contracts.

 TDA-GO Reporting